ruyanglin/7shifts/README.md

 $ java Main "1,2,3"
 ```

-Which sends the arguement "1,2,3" to the String Calculator
+Which sends the argument "1,2,3" to the String Calculator

 > If using the newline character (`\n`) or special characters (`<([{\^-=$!|]})?*+.>`), you will need to escape it first
 >